Shared Victories Worth Celebrating!

 Here are some of our shared wins worth celebrating!

-Together we’ve helped secure $2.45 million to expand evidence based home visiting (EBHV) programs across the state.
-We believe strongly in these crucial programs where a social worker is sent to help struggling parents cope.
-Studies have repeatedly shown that these investments help strengthen parenting skills, reduce abuse and neglect, and get children ready for school.
+Together we’ve secured nearly $60 million in additional funding for EBHV.
+We believe strongly in these crucial programs where a professional social worker or nurse is sent to help struggling parents cope.
+Studies have repeatedly shown that these investments help strengthen parenting skills, reduce abuse and neglect, improve child and parent health, and get children ready for school.
 They’re also cost effective, with a return of up to $5.70 for every $1 spent due to reduced costs of child protection, K-12 special education and grade retention, and criminal justice expenses.
 In 2018 we persuaded the legislature to increase the EBHV budget for the first time in a decade (by $1 million), and then secured another $1 million increase in 2019.
-With the momentum building, in 2020 we are poised to add an additional $56 million without costing the state a penny!
-How?
-Through using untapped TANF funds.
-Stay tuned!
+Finally in 2020, the Governor Bill Lee administration effectively doubled the state’s evidence based home visiting budget – authorizing the Tennessee Department of Health to tap $14,052,600 annually (over 4 years – so $56 million total and hopefully recurring after 4 years) from the state’s unused appropriation of federal Temporary Assistance for Needy Families (TANF) funds.
+This is a huge win

 Together, We Protected Tennessee’s Voluntary PreK Program.